ni/nimble/packages/nimble-components/src/testing/README.md

 # Testing

-Utilities for both nimble-component integrators and nimble-component library authors to use for testing components.
+Utilities for both Nimble Component integrators and Nimble Component library authors to use for testing components.